minimaxir/stylecloud-examples/hello-world/README.md

 # hello-world

 An extremely basic example to demonstrate stylecloud's functionality.
-For apples-to-apples comparison, it creates a word cloud from the US Constituion as the [world_cloud hello world example](https://github.com/amueller/word_cloud/blob/master/examples/simple.py) does.
+For apples-to-apples comparison, it creates a word cloud from the US Constitution as the [world_cloud hello world example](https://github.com/amueller/word_cloud/blob/master/examples/simple.py) does.

 ## Base stylecloud: text input only